sgigli/tic-tac-toe-client/README.md

 ## Unsolved problems
 - How to register incomplete games
-- How to sign in, after signing out mid-game, and have the game re-started
+- Having the game restart when the user signs out
 - Implementing more engaging styling
 - Making more responsive to window re-sizing